-In 2020, the growth in the number of establishments employing workers was 1.1% for the Tucson Metropolitan Statistical Area (MSA).
-This ranked Tucson last among peer western MSAs.
-Tucson’s growth in business establishments was down from a growth rate of 1.8% in 2019.
-Despite Tucson’s slow or non-existent growth over the past few years in business establishments this was a considerable improvement over the substantial decline during the Great Recession.
+In 2021, the growth in the number of establishments employing workers was 5.8% for the Tucson Metropolitan Statistical Area (MSA).
+That ranked Tucson sixth among peer western MSAs, a substantial improvement from 2020 when Tucson placed last among peers.
+Tucson’s growth in business establishments was up significantly from a growth rate of 1.1% in 2020.
+Tucson’s slow or non-existent growth between 2012 and 2020 in business establishments was a considerable improvement over the substantial decline during the Great Recession.
 Since then, business growth, or the growth rate in total establishments, has fluctuated annually but experienced an overall upward trend.

 Why is it important?